 Vanessa Morgan is the true definition of a fan favourite.
 The Ottawa-born Morgan, and by extension her character on Riverdale, Toni Topaz, is everywhere these days.
 I started our lengthy phone conversation by telling her that the Netflix Canada Twitter account tweets out Choni (couple name for Riverdale‘s Toni and Cheryl Blossom, played by Madelaine Petsch) content on the daily and they’re not the only one.
 I then broke news to her, telling her that she is the first Canadian series regular on the Vancouver-shot Riverdale.
 (Hayley Law, Martin Cummins, Colin Lawrence, Lochlyn Munro, Emilija Baranac and Tiera Skovbye are great, of course, but are recurring cast members).

-Brief Take spoke to Morgan on a rainy night after she had returned to the west coast from crossing the country to visit her boyfriend, Michael Kopech of the Chicago White Sox (he currently plays in Charlotte for the Knights but will likely get called up to the majors soon).
+Brief Take spoke to Morgan on a rainy night after she had returned to the west coast from crossing the country to visit her boyfriend, Michael Kopech of the Chicago White Sox.

-The following is an edited and condensed version of our chat with Riverdale‘s really sweet and fun Vanessa Morgan.
+The following is an edited and condensed version of our chat with Riverdale‘s really sweet and fun Vanessa Morgan (*reprinted from its original publication date of August 10*).

 Brief Take: How does it feel to be playing Toni Topaz?